-As 2020 gets underway, a growing threat landscape signals the need for stronger identity and access management policies across industries.
-Although many businesses and organizations are beginning to implement new strategies or update existing protocols in response to cybersecurity trends, some still struggle to protect their networks from hackers, employee ignorance and other breach risks.
+A growing number of cybersecurity and insider threats signals the need for stronger identity and access management policies across industries.
+Although many businesses and organizations are beginning to implement new strategies or update existing protocols in response to cybersecurity trends, some still struggle to protect their networks from hackers, employee ignorance, and other breach risks.

 U.S. State Department Lags Behind in Cybersecurity

-A new audit from the Office of the Inspector General shows cybersecurity is still a “major management and performance” challenge for the U.S. State Department.
+An audit from the Office of the Inspector General showed cybersecurity is still a “major management and performance” challenge for the U.S. State Department.
 Deficiencies were noted as far back as 2009, but unfilled cybersecurity positions and the absence of a clear chain of accountability appear to be holding the department back from implementing better security.

 This lack of cybersecurity oversight may leave State Department information technology systems vulnerable to attack, which could become a significant concern in light of growing tensions between countries around the world.
 The U.S. government, like any large organization, must prioritize network security to prevent unauthorized access and protect systems, devices and information from malicious activities.